vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 In `values.yaml`, under `permissioning` section change `ethPermissioningReadEnabled` value to `true` for read permissioning.
 User has to enable both read and write permissioning to test "read permissioning".

 ### How to test read permissioning?
-Follow the steps listed below,
+Follow the steps listed below, Node.js version 14.20 and up is preferred.
 ```sh
 # Change directory into the vmbc-ethers-extension library
 cd vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/read-write-authorization/integration-library/vmbc-ethers-extension